fauxsaurus/screen-size/README.md

-# how-big-is-my-screen
+# Screen Size
-A page that shows how big your screen is in different CSS units.
+A simple [web app](https://minify.re/screen-size/) that shows how big your screen is in different CSS units.